-Image 2: The footway currently has numerous existing Kiosks, which will not be removed (marked with red arrow).
+Image 2: The footway currently has numerous existing Kiosks (marked with red arrow), one not marked is the proposed kiosk to be replaced

-- 7.13 The replacement of a fixed static advertisement on the existing kiosk with one which is illuminated via an LCD screen would be more noticeable and have a more heightened impact than the existing kiosk, resulting in an inappropriately prominent illuminated structure, especially if illuminated during evening and night time.
+- 7.11 The replacement of a fixed static advertisement on the existing kiosk with one which is illuminated via an LCD screen would be more noticeable and have a more heightened impact than the existing kiosk, resulting in an inappropriately prominent illuminated structure, especially if illuminated during evening and night time.
 This would particularly be the case given that the illuminated digital screen would occupy most of the rear elevation of the kiosk.
 In appeal decision (APP/X5210/W/20/3253727) for a kiosk on 1 Eversholt Street, the Inspector stated that 'the visual impact of the kiosk would be increased by the large illuminated advertising panel, which would be a dominating feature on the structure.
 The panel, close to the kerbline, would be a prominent standalone illuminated feature.
-The panel would be unrelated to the services provided by the adjacent commercial units and would appear prominent in views along the street both during the day and in hours of darkness.' - 7.14 The Council also disagrees with the Appellant's view that the proposed structure would not add to the clutter on the footway.
-Notwithstanding the existence of this telephone kiosk in situ, the Council considers that the detailed design, size and large illuminated display panel of the proposed kiosk would serve to heighten the appearance of the structure considerably more, making it even more conspicuous than the existing kiosk which it would replace. - 7.15 The concern with additional clutter along the footway was highlighted in a recent appeal decision (ref APP/X5210/W/22/3291836 & 3291840) dismissed on the 10/11/2022 at St Giles High Street (see appendix F) as the inspector noted;
+The panel would be unrelated to the services provided by the adjacent commercial units and would appear prominent in views along the street both during the day and in hours of darkness.' - 7.12 The Council also disagrees with the Appellant's view that the proposed structure would not add to the clutter on the footway.
+Notwithstanding the existence of this telephone kiosk in situ, the Council considers that the detailed design, size and large illuminated display panel of the proposed kiosk would serve to heighten the appearance of the structure considerably more, making it even more conspicuous than the existing kiosk which it would replace.